flutter/website/src/docs/development/tools/sdk/uninstall.md

 ### We'll miss you

 We’re sad to see you go, and we hope to see you back soon!

-Please help us understand your decision by filling out this feedback form.

 </div>
 <div class="tab-pane active" id="maclinux" role="tabpanel" aria-labelledby="maclinux" markdown="1">